Retired Ministers’ Housing Society

 Our Board considered how it would apply this policy into workable solutions, ensuring that our housing stock wherever possible adopt environmentally friendly options.
 We are also looking at green electricity and similar cleaner alternatives longer term.

-Everyone has to play their part in ensuring that our actions and the way we live do not have adverse impact on the environment and the quality of life of future generations.
+Everyone has to play their part in ensuring that our actions and the way we live do not have an adverse impact on the environment and the quality of life of future generations.

 Consider the environment when you fill up your weekly refuse bags, which may end up in landfill or be incinerated.
 What could you recycle?
 Most local authorities provide recycling facilities.
 Your local council should be able to advise on recyclable items, such as paper, glass, textiles and cans.